cloudfoundry-attic/cf-docs-deprecated/content/getting-started.md

 description: Getting Started with Cloud Foundry
 ---

-1. Register at the [Cloud Foundry Web page](http://www.cloudfoundry.com).
+1. Register for a free account [here](http://my.cloudfoundry.com/signup).
 You will receive an email with your user credentials.
+If you ever need to reset your password, you can do so [here](http://my.cloudfoundry.com/passwd).

 2. Install one or both of the Cloud Foundry tools that you use to deploy and manage applications: